 Are you ready to take on a challenge right now?
 Join my $5 Frugal Food Challenge and learn how you can save a bundle on your food expenses!

 Adopt a fierce financial attitude – one you can build excitement and momentum around – and take on the challenge to win the contest to a frugal lifestyle.
+Need more convincing?
+Check out my top books for Beginning Financial Success!

 Interested in more of my Budget and Goal Tips?
 I round them all up on the Budget blog page!